garvitgoyal1995/Alumini-Management-System/README.md

 Alumni: An alumnus of the college will be able to access other alumni information and also will be able to view all their contact information (unless it is made private).
 An alumnus can post any information they deem relevant on the site.

 Software Requirements
-•	Windows XP
-•	Apache Tomcat Web Server
-•	Oracle
+•	Microsoft Virtual Studio 17

 Technology Used
-•	Java
-•	J2EE
+•	ASP .NET

 Hardware Requirements
 •	Hard Disk – 2 GB